exentio/twitter-to-pixiv-migration/README.md

 # Twitter to Pixiv migration tool

 ### Disclaimer
-Due to the current limitations of the pixivpy library, at the moment it's not possible to follow users who put a pixiv.me URL in their account.
 As for now, the script only checks the website section of Twitter accounts.
 Many artists put their Pixiv links in their bio, and won't be parsed by the script.
 I'll be working on this.

 ### Requirements
 * python3